|Born||in Liverpool, Lancashire, England, UK|

 Mini Bio (1)

-John Winston (later Ono) Lennon was born on October 9, 1940, in Liverpool, England, to Julia (Stanley) and Alfred Lennon, a merchant seaman.
-He was of Irish, and some Welsh and English, ancestry.
+John Winston (later Ono) Lennon was born on October 9, 1940, in Liverpool, England, to Julia Lennon (née Stanley) and Alfred Lennon, a merchant seaman.
+He was raised by his mother's older sister Mimi Smith.
 In the mid-1950s, he formed his first band, The Quarrymen (after Quarry Bank High School, which he attended) who, with the addition of Paul McCartney and George Harrison, later became The Beatles.

 After some years of performing in Liverpool and Hamburg, Germany, "Beatlemania" erupted in England and Europe in 1963 after the release of their singles "Love Me Do" and "Please Please Me".
+That same year, John's first wife Cynthia Lennon welcomed their only son Julian Lennon, named after John's mother.
 The next year the Beatles flew to America to appear on The Ed Sullivan Show (1948) (aka The Ed Sullivan Show), and Beatlemania spread worldwide.
 Queen Elizabeth II granted all four Beatles M.B.E. medals in 1965, for import revenues from their record sales; John returned his four years later, as part of an antiwar statement.
 John and the Beatles continued to tour and perform live until 1966, when protests over his calling the Beatles phenomenon "more popular than Jesus" and the frustrations of touring made the band decide to quit the road.
 They devoted themselves to studio work, recording and releasing albums such as "Sgt.
 Pepper's Lonely Hearts Club Band", "Magical Mystery Tour" and the "White Album".
 Instead of appearing live, the band began making their own "pop clips" (an early term for music videos), which were featured on television programs of the time.

 In the late 1960s John began performing and making albums with his second wife Yoko Ono, as the Beatles began to break up.
 Their first two albums, "Two Virgins" and "Life With The Lions", were experimental and flops by Beatles standards, while their "Wedding Album" was almost a vanity work, but their live album "Live Peace In Toronto" became a Top Ten hit, at the end of the 1960s.